SebRM/layomap/README.md

 This will also make it possible to implement a sort of "continous integration" workflow, like with software, where the source map can be version controlled in GIT and every time someone commits a new version, the finished layouted files are automatically generated.

-This repo is a fork of the [OpenOrienteering Mapper](https://www.openorienteering.org/apps/mapper/) project, and uses its code to import/export maps in .xmap, .omap and .ocd format and to perform operations based on layout files.
+This repo is a fork of the [OpenOrienteering Mapper](https://www.openorienteering.org/apps/mapper/) project, and uses [its code](https://github.com/OpenOrienteering/mapper) to import/export maps in .xmap, .omap and .ocd format and to perform operations based on layout files.

 All of the code for the project is in the /layomap directory.
 The build.sh script can be used to build the program for linux.
 Also follow the instructions of Mapper's install guide in INSTALL.md.
 For now I have just tried to compile this on Ubuntu Linux (20.04.6 through WSL) but since Mapper is crossplatform it should be possible on Windows and MacOS too.

 ## Issues, improvements, comments & discussions

-All done here in GitHub (Issues and discussions), or contact the original author (SebRM) on email [sebrm@live.dk](mailto:sebrm@live.dk).
+All done here in GitHub ([Issues](https://github.com/SebRM/layomap/issues) and [discussions](https://github.com/SebRM/layomap/discussions)), or contact the original author (SebRM) on email [sebrm@live.dk](mailto:sebrm@live.dk).

+## Download

+Latest releases for Linux exist in [releases](https://github.com/SebRM/layomap/releases) on GitHub.
+It can also be compiled manually along with all of OO Mapper, following the instructions in INSTALL.md.

 ## Usage

-The program is compiled to an executable in `layomap/build/layomap/layomap` which can be run without any arguments:
+The program is compiled to an executable (see above) which can be run without any arguments:

 `layomap`